MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

     1. Click **Finish**.

     > [!NOTE]
-    > For the certificates to be recognized, once you have installed the certificate, you must restart the browser and go to the same page.
-You'll see a check mark by the certificate links confirming that a valid certificate is installed.
+    > For the certificates to be recognized, once you have installed the certificate, you must restart the browser and go to the same page.<!-- You'll see a check-mark by the certificates links confirmation they are installed.-->

 1. Click **Continue**.